apache/cordova-docs/docs/en/edge/stylesheet.md

 * Add periods at end of bullet items when they consist of complete sentences.
 No periods when bullets are sentence fragments.
-However, bullet list should be internally consistent.
+However, bullet lists should be internally consistent.

 ## Miscellaneous